oscerd/kubeflix/readme.md

         <version>x.y.z</version>
     </dependency>

-This discovery module is looking for Kubernetes Pods that contain the following labels:
+This discovery module is looking for Kubernetes endpoints that contain the following labels:

-- hystrix.enabled:   Flag to indicate that the pod is exposing a hystrix stream
+- hystrix.enabled:   Flag to indicate that the pod *(that provides the endpoint)* is exposing a hystrix stream
-- hystrix.cluster:   Optional label to define the name of the Hystrix cluster
+- hystrix.cluster:   Optional label to define the name of the Hystrix cluster.

-You can override the Hystrix stream URL that Turbine will look for to match whatever is exposed by your pods by setting the ``TURBINE_INSTANCE_URL_SUFFIX`` environment variable in the Turbine container.
+From the endpoint Turbine obtains the ip and from configuration obtains information like port and path.
+This way it creates a URL to each individual hystrix.stream.

 ## Turbine Server

 This project also provides a server that runs turbine with the Kubernetes discovery module preinstalled/preconfigured.

+The server is configured out of the box to aggregate all the hystrix streams located in the current namespace.
+If wider or narrower scope is required it can be done via configuration *(see below)*.

 To build the server docker image and apply it to your kubernetes cluster: